-Earlier this week we looked at how our mental states (emotions, thoughts, & feelings) affect our physical health, and how our diet and exercise routines affect our mental well-being.
-We explored various ways to improve both our mental and physical wellness by utilizing the reality of the mind-body connection.
-Science has recently proven, that this connection plays a significant role in determining our overall well-being.
+Here on this site, we regularly discuss the fact that our mental states (emotions, thoughts, & feelings) affect our physical health, and how our diet and exercise routines affect our mental well-being.
+And science has recently proven that this connection plays a significant role in determining our overall well-being.
+We’ve also explored various ways to improve both our mental and physical wellness by understanding and utilizing the mind-body connection.

 A failed attempt at public speaking all but assures that we will be frightened the next time we go on stage.
 The cultural belief that job interviews are uncomfortable makes us think fearful thoughts and exhibit nervous behavioral tendencies, such as biting our nails or fidgeting, before an interview.
 The fear of being rejected, when we enter any social situation, makes us worry and prohibits us from being ourselves.

-You could try reducing the anxiety by taking few minutes for yourself and meditating.
+You could try reducing the anxiety by taking a few minutes for yourself and meditating.
 Also, shallow breaths might help with all the stress.
 You can consider checking out some websites or blogs to get quick tips and tricks.
-The Monk Mindset is one such website that could guide people through mental problems and help them achieve a healthy mental state and happiness.

-Since your mind affect your body and your body affect your mind, you can consciously choose to change your emotional state by changing your body language.
+Since your mind affects your body and your body affects your mind, you can consciously choose to change your emotional state by changing your body language.

 An individual’s body language can tell us a lot about their mental state of being.
 It would certainly be impossible to find someone who is severely depressed exhibiting open and confident body language.
 Similarly, someone who is in high spirits wouldn’t exhibit lethargic or slouched body language.
 This is the reality of the mind-body connection, and by consciously changing our body language alone, we have the ability to change our mental states anywhere, anytime, and anyplace.